Comfort Manaslu Circuit Trek - 17 Days

 Larkya La Pass (5,106m), Nepal’s longest high pass: You will pass Larkya La Pass (5,106m), the longest high pass in Nepal.
 The highlight of the Manaslu Circuit, Larkya La Pass, offers stunning views of Manaslu, Cheo Himal, and the surrounding glacial giants.
 It is a challenging, breathtaking, and deeply memorable part of your trekking journey.

-Experience Tibetan Buddhist Culture: The villages in the Manaslu Circuit Region, like Samdo, Samagaon, Jagat, and Namrung, are home to communities with centuries of Tibetan Buddhist tradition.
+Experience Tibetan Buddhist Culture: The villages in the Manaslu Circuit Region, like Samdo, Samagaun, Jagat, and Namrung, are home to communities with centuries of Tibetan Buddhist tradition.
 Here, you will experience ancient monasteries, prayer flags, and mani walls that strongly reflect the Tibetan Buddhist Culture.

 Birendra Lake and Manaslu Base Camp: From Samagaon, we can take a short hike to Birendra Lake, which sits beneath the massive south face of Manaslu offer scene of turquoise water, ice, and sky near Manaslu Base Camp.